bjorn-ha/smarthome/README.md

 </h1>

 <p><font size="3">
+My smart home started as a small hobby and grew quickly in two years time.
+I started with only a few smart lights and now have an almost fully automated home.

 I decided to create this page to give something back to the great Home Assistant community.
-I learned a lot from shared projects of other users, a good reason to share your own!
+I learned a lot from shared projects by other users, a good reason to share your own!
 Hopefully, you can find some inspiration in how I automated my home.

 I'll be posting how-to's for different projects in the near future.
-First of all, I will list all my hardware and software used in my home automation system.</p>
+First of all, on this page I will list all my hardware and software used in my home automation system.</p>

 <a name="menu"></a>
 <div align="center">